fboender/cfgtrack/README.md

 - Does not track who made the change (future?)
 - Does not track additions to directories (but does track removals of tracked files) (future?).
+- It's not a configuration management system.
+- It's not an intrusion detection system.

+cfgtrack is useful when you want to stay informed about changes happening to files by third-parties or automatic updates.

 Example: